 Find Your Own Answers

-In SFBT, you're responsible for finding your own answers.
-You might wonder: If I can find my own solutions, what am I doing in therapy?
+In SFBT, you are responsible for finding your own answers.
+You might wonder: 'If I can find my own solutions, what am I doing in therapy?'
+While a foundational belief in SFBT is that clients already have the necessary skills to create change in their lives, they may benefit from the involvement of a counselor who helps them identify and develop those skills.
+In addition, SFBT recognizes that people already know, on some level, what change they need in their lives, and SFBT clinicians help their clients clarify their goals.
 Therapy makes a difference because the counselor asks you questions that help you realize you've already solved similar problems in the past.

 Solve Problems Quicker

-The Therapist Remains Friendly and Positive
+The Therapist Remains Friendly And Positive

+Compliments are another essential, and somewhat unique from other therapeutic approaches, part of solution-focused brief therapy.
+Validating what clients are already doing well, and acknowledging how difficult their problems encourage the client to change while giving the message that the therapist has been truly listening, so understands and cares.
 Throughout the sessions, the therapist will compliment you when you come up with good solutions and encourage you to follow your own advice.
 Instead of asking you questions designed to make you feel uncomfortable, they focus on your strengths and capabilities.
 They are there to make you feel better, stronger, and more in charge of your own life.

-Alternatives to Solutions Counseling
+Alternatives To Solutions Counseling

 If you do need to talk about the past before you move on to the present and future, solutions therapy can be helpful when you're ready to put the past behind you.
 Online therapists who have an eclectic style might use other types of